inbravo/travel/june-2019/route.md

 ## **Day 2**: 6 hours journey of 140 kilometers between Manali to Jispa
 1. **Manali -> Marhi** [33 kms]
 	* Altitude elevation from 6,400 to 10,800 ft
-	* It is a steady climb but Good roads
+	* It is a steady climb but good road
 2. **Marhi -> Rohtang Pass** [18 kms]
 	* 13,060 ft and its is a steady climb
 3. **Rohtang -> Gramphu** [19 kms]